 - Spaying and Neutering,

 - Avoidance of threats or nuisances in the community

 - Obtaining your pet from a reputable and ethical source.

 Consider the commitment needed for a Puppy.

 We would also suggest that you consider the following before committing to a new puppy:

 - Puppies grow into dogs.
 Some of the cuteness can wear off.

 - Is everyone in the household committed to your fur-ever friend?

 - Yes, we say fur-ever.
-They are a (dog-life) commitment.
-They can live up to at least 13 years.
+It is a (dog-life) commitment.
+Dogs can live up to at least 13 years.

 - Do your lifestyles suit owning a dog?